New Ideas: Pause Before You Pounce

 I could NOT put this book down.
 It helped inspire the topic of this newsletter.
 Matt outlines six key behaviors (including greenhousing) that make creativity “accessible to everyone.”

-“The Ten Faces of Innovation” by Tom Kelley
+“The Ten Faces of Innovation”

 Tom describes ten roles (faces) people may possess and outlines the value each role contributes to the innovation process.